amommendes/wikimedia_stream/README.md

 ![Task2](./doc/assets/img/task2.png)

-The user select output is desired based on app arguments are passed to application.
+The user select the output desired based on app arguments are passed in.
 Application's command line help:

 ```shell